Tea culture: China

-Loose-leaf tea phase

 After 1391, the Hongwu Emperor, the founder of the Ming dynasty, decreed that tributes of tea to the court were to be changed from brick to loose-leaf form.
 The imperial decree quickly transformed the tea-drinking habits of the people, changing from whisked teas to steeped teas.
-The arrival of the new method for preparing tea also required the creation or use of new vessels.
+The arrival of the new method for preparing tea also required the creation or use of new teawares types, including teapots, tea caddies and new smaller teacups.
+Loose-leaf tea and purple clay teaware are still the preferred tea preparation methods in Chinese daily life.

-The tea pot was needed such that the tea leaves can be steeped separately from the drinking vessel for an infusion of proper concentration.
-The tea must be kept warm, and the leaves must be separated from the resulting infusion when required.

-Tea caddies and containers also became necessary to keep the tea and conserve its flavour.
-This was because tea leaves do not preserve as well as tea bricks.
-Furthermore, the natural aroma of tea became the focus of tea drinking due to the new preparation method.

-A change in Chinese tea drinking vessels was evident.
-Smaller bowls with plain or simple designs on the interior surfaces were favoured over the larger patterned bowls used for enjoying the patterns created by powdered teas.
-Tea drinking in small bowls and cups was likely adopted since it gathers and directs the fragrant steam from the tea to the nose, allowing for a better appreciation of the tea's flavour.

-Teawares made with a special kind of purple clay (Zisha) from Yixing went on to develop during this period (Ming dynasty).
-Purple clay's structure made it an advantageous material with tiny and high density, preferred for heat preservation and perviousness.

-Simplicity and rusticity dominated the idea of purple clay teaware decoration art.
-It soon became the most popular method of performing Chinese tea ceremony, which often combines literature, calligraphy, painting, and seal cutting in Chinese culture.

-Loose-leaf tea and purple clay teaware is still the preferred tea preparation method in Chinese daily life.

-Hong Kong
+Hong Kong tea

-The English-style tea has evolved into a new local style of drink, the Hong Kong-style milk tea, more often simply "milk tea", in Hong Kong by using evaporated milk instead of ordinary milk.
+The English-style tea has evolved into a new local style of drink, the Hong Kong-style milk tea, more often simply "milk tea" in Hong Kong, by using evaporated milk instead of ordinary milk.
 It is popular at cha chaan tengs and fast food shops such as Café de Coral and Maxims Express.
-Traditional Chinese tea, including green tea, flower tea, jasmine tea, and Pu-erh tea, are also common, and are served at dim sum restaurants during yum cha.
+Traditional Chinese teas, including green tea, flower tea, jasmine tea, and pu-erh tea, are also common and are served at dim sum restaurants during yum cha.

-Another Hong Kong speciality is lemon tea - served in cafes and restaurants as regular black tea with several slices of fresh lemon, either hot or cold, with a pot of sugar to add to taste.
+Another Hong Kong specialty is lemon tea, served in cafes and restaurants as regular black tea with several slices of fresh lemon, either hot or cold, and a pot of sugar to add to taste.
 In 1979, local drinks manufacturer Vitasoy introduced a packaged brand, which remains popular and is gaining market traction in mainland China.
 Other brands followed suit in Hong Kong.